labgem/PANORAMA/.docs/source/modeller/overview.md

 We welcome contributions and would like to provide PANORAMA users with a variety of models for a multitude of analyses.
 You can contribute to the creation of new models by following the guide [here](./contribute.md#how-to-contribute-to-panorama-models).

+## Translate models

+PANORAMA can translate several sources (see [PANORAMA models repository](https://github.com/PANORAMA-models)).

+We ary trying to keep our models updated.
+But in case we miss it, you can translate the model yourself with `panorama utils --translate` command.
+Look here for more information: [PANORAMA – Model Translation Guide](./translate.md)